 Dating violence [34 CFR 668.46(a)]: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of:

-- a) The length of the relationship.

-- b) The type of relationship.
+b) The type of relationship.

-- c) The frequency of interaction between the persons involved in the relationship.
+c) The frequency of interaction between the persons involved in the relationship.

 For the purpose of this definition-